nickku1223/School_District_Analysis/README.md

 # School District Analysis

 ## Overview of the project:
-There are some evidence of academic dishonesty which affect the data source, this analysis is to remove the affected data which are the math and reading scores for Thomas High School (THS) 9th graders, and to find out out this change will affect the original version of the analysis.
+There is some evidence of academic dishonesty which affect the data source, this analysis is to remove the affected data which are the math and reading scores for Thomas High School (THS) 9th graders, and to find out this change will affect the original version of the analysis.

 # Results